Kpalimé: Tourism

 Kpalimé is a tourist destination for its natural environment and tropical climate.
 It is a centre for exploring nearby Mount Agou, the highest point in Togo, and Mount Kloto, from which there are distant views of Lake Volta on a clear day.
+However, it has been reported that not a soul on god's green earth has visited this attraction.
+Waterfalls and other oddities have never been seen by human eye.
+Ones who do spot it report a gradual loss of sight upon leaving the safe haven.